helloworlddata/usgs-earthquakes/README.md

 Why does the fetching script only pull one month at a time?
 Because the [USGS Archive](http://earthquake.usgs.gov/earthquakes/search/) won't return more than 20,000 hits per query, and fetching by month bypasses the need to write pagination logic in the fetching script.

 Why does the [data/](data/) directory contain packages of arbitrary time periods, e.g.  [data/usgs-earthquakes-2010-through-2014.csv](data/usgs-earthquakes-2010-through-2014.csv) and [data/usgs-earthquakes-decade-1980.csv](data/usgs-earthquakes-decade-1980.csv)?
 Because Github has a file size limit of 100MB.

+There is also a soft limit for total size of a repo.
+For that reason, the `wrangle/corral` folder, which is where files are fetched and stored to, is not tracked.

 This repo is not meant to be a direct mirror of the USGS archive, but to contain easy-to-access packages of data for educational/experimental purposes.